 The Company offers a men's and a women's fragrance under the Nu Skin trademark Safiro.
-The Company also offers a Nail Care Kit.

 PRODUCT SETS.
 The Company currently offers product sets that include a sampling of products from a given product line.
 These package configurations are intended to encourage increased product trials.